 I couldn’t have been more wrong!!

-This marshmallow frosting is the stuff of dreams, where fairies and unicorns live and rain falls like glittery sprinkles.
+Because this marshmallow frosting is the stuff of dreams, where fairies and unicorns live and rain falls like glittery sprinkles.
 Just took myself off into my dream world there 😉.
 It truly is amazing.
-The melted marshmallows lighten the buttercream frosting, giving it a mallow, sponginess, that doesn’t set hard and melts, almost like sherbet on your tongue.
+Since the melted marshmallows lighten the buttercream frosting, giving it a mallow, sponginess, that doesn’t set hard and melts, almost like sherbet on your tongue.

 Buttercream would have been delicious piped onto these cupcakes.
 Heavenly Marshmallows takes it to a completely different level.
 Utterly divine marshmallow frosting.